Managing Data @Melbourne

 The Managing Data @Melbourne program was inspired by and based on the Research Data MANTRA [online course] developed by EDINA and Data Library, University of Edinburgh.
 The original work can be found here.

-The creators of Managing Data @Melbourne would like to thank everyone who contributed to the project, including the staff who coordinated the early Melbourne MANTRA pilot and the graduate researchers who participated in this, the video interviewees from the University of Melbourne and other colleagues from across the University.
+The creators of Managing Data @Melbourne would like to thank everyone who contributed to the project, the video interviewees from the University of Melbourne and other colleagues from across the University.

 Terms of use